 It is less common for HS to occur before puberty or after the menopause, leading some experts to believe that the sex hormones have some sort of influence on the disease.

-HS affects three times more women than men, for reasons that are not clear.
+HS also affects more women than men, for reasons that are unclear.

 Many people with HS: